no1topo/fullstack-docker-project/GETTING_STARTED.md

 - "Each module handles a specific AWS service (VPC, ECS, RDS, etc.)"
 - "Environment configs are in tfvars - identical code, different parameters"
 - "Multi-AZ deployment with NAT gateways for high availability"
+- "Docker Compose uses nginx for path-based routing (/ → frontend, /api/ → backend)"

 **On CI/CD:**
 - "GitHub Actions automatically tests on every PR with lint, unit tests, and security scanning"
-- "Images are built with multi-stage Docker builds for minimal size"
+- "Images are built with multi-stage Docker builds for minimal size (Go uses scratch base)"
-- "Using OIDC federation - no AWS credentials stored in GitHub secrets"
-- "Terraform plan is reviewed before apply for safety"
+- "Images pushed to AWS ECR, then ECS pulls from ECR for deployment"
+- "Terraform receives ECR image URIs and updates ECS task definitions"
+- "Backend uses go-pg ORM with struct models (e.g., Message struct with JSON tags)"

 **On Observability:**
 - "All container logs go to CloudWatch with automatic retention policies"